Review: Garmin MARQ Gen 2

 How good is the battery life in real use?

-Is GPS accuracy actually a standout feature?
+Is GPS accuracy a real strength?

 What are the biggest downsides?